kostaskaragiorgos/Csv-File-Cleaner/doc/documentation.md

 You press ok to close the app or cancel if you don't want

+# REMOVE MENU

+## Remove column

+You can remove a column by using menu Remove --> Remove column or using Alt + B

 # SHOW MENU

 ## Show names of columns